|Quick Facts: Manicurists and Pedicurists|

-Manicurists and pedicurists work in a nail salon, spa, or hair salon.
+Manicurists and pedicurists usually work in a nail salon, spa, or hair salon.
 The job involves a lot of sitting.
-Those who own a mobile grooming company travel to meet with their clients.
-Many work evenings and weekends.
-About 37 percent were self-employed in 2010, many running their own nail salon business.
+Those who own a mobile grooming company travel to their clients’ location.
+About 3 in 10 manicurists and pedicurists were self-employed, many running their own nail salon business.

-Manicurists and pedicurists must complete a state-approved cosmetology program.
-After they finish the program, they must pass a state exam for licensure, which all states except Connecticut require.
+Manicurists and pedicurists must complete a state-approved cosmetology or nail technician program and then pass a state exam for licensure, which all states except Connecticut require.

-Employment of manicurists and pedicurists is expected to grow 17 percent from 2010 to 2020, about as fast as the average for all occupations.
+Employment of manicurists and pedicurists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
 New nail services being offered, such as minisessions and mobile manicures and pedicures, will drive employment growth.
-High turnover and the growing number of nail salons will result in very good job opportunities.
+High turnover and a growing number of nail salons will result in very good job opportunities.

 Compare the job duties, education, job growth, and pay of manicurists and pedicurists with similar occupations.